 In Vietnam, the most important steps relate to EA in the project cycle are the preparation and approval stages.
 During preparation and approval stages, two principal aspects are related to EA documentation.
-The GoV system normally requires Feasibility Study (FS) reports (including basic design) and separate EIA or Environmental Protection Plan (EPP) documents (with structure and content as defined in Decree 18/2015/ND-CP).
+The GoV system normally requires Feasibility Study (FS) reports (including basic design) and separate EIA or Environmental Protection Plan (EPP) documents (with structure and content as defined in Decree 40/2019/NĐ-CP dated 13/05/2019).
 In addition, a required summary of the EIA report is presented in the FS report.
-The separate (and stand-alone) EIA or EPP is reviewed and approved by the competent agency, ie. Ministry of Natural Resources and Environment (MONRE), provincial Department of Natural Resources and Environment (DONRE), or district level-agency.
+The separate (and stand-alone) EIA or EPP is reviewed and approved by the competent agency, i.e. Ministry of Natural Resources and Environment (MONRE), provincial Department of Natural Resources and Environment (DONRE), or district level-agency.